Sjodalen

-Sjodalen is a wide, gently sloping valley in Southern Norway, draining the eastern parts of Jotunheimen.
-The river Sjoa gives its name to the valley.
+Sjodalen is a wide, gently sloping valley in Vågå Municipality in Innlandet county, Norway.
+The valley follows the river Sjoa as it drains the eastern parts of the Jotunheimen mountains.
 Sjodalen is generally accepted to start at the outlet from the deep mountain-lake Gjende.
-The valley's lower end-point is, however less defined as the valley is named Heidal east of Randsverk.
-Perhaps the most easy definition is to state that the valley draining Sjoa is named Sjodalen in Vågå and Heidal in Sel municipalities.
+The valley is very narrow with high mountains on its sides.
+The valley heads north and ends as it opens up into the less-defined, much more open Heidal valley to the east of Randsverk.
+The two valleys are technically one large valley, but the narrow northbound valley is named Sjodalen in Vågå Municipality and once the valley opens up in Sel Municipality it is called Heidal.

 History

 The valley was traditionally used for summer farming.
 What is particular for the valley is the size and state of these summer farms (sæter in Norwegian).
 This is partly caused by the very rare tradition of winter-farming in this region.
 Rather than bringing the summer harvest down into the village and main farm, the farmers took the animals back up into the mountains during winter.
 This could be done due to the limited snow-fall in this continental climate regime.